Yacob135/ESP8266_sensor_station/README.md

 Most of the female headers on PCB have their legs bent, so that they can be soldered like SMD.
 I did this, since I wanted to reduce the number of THT components, which would interfere with PMS7003 beneath the board.
 There are two headers that still have THT holes – programming and I2C display output.
 Those two were soldered with cut pins, so that they wouldn’t reach beneath the PCB.
 There is also a mistake done on PCB – a connection between GND and “wake” pin of CCS811 module is missing.
 This was easily fixed by scraping mask off PCB and making a solder jumper to the pin.

 My current enclosure doesn’t support the use of I2C display, since I am sending all the data to my Blynk server, but I might design one in the future.
 Note that everything press-fits into the enclosure, so no screws are used.

-All of the files (Altium, code, .stl) are on my github: https://github.com/Yacob135/ESP8266_sensor_station